The Sean Ellis 40% Test: The Ultimate Guide

 - In-app surveys get 10-30% response rates (much better than email)

-- Keep the survey short — the core question plus 2-3 follow-ups maximum
+- Keep the survey short: the core question plus 2 or 3 follow-ups at most

-- Send at the right time — after a user completes a meaningful action, not randomly
+- Send at the right time, after a user completes a meaningful action rather than at random

-- Don't incentivize — you want honest answers, not people clicking for a reward
+- Don't incentivize, because you want honest answers, not people clicking for a reward

 Step 3: Ask Follow-Up Questions